pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The young are very unforgiving."
 --Stephen Fry, an interview he did from his living room (possibly with Jordan Peterson?), on how he and Hugh Laurie would ruthlessly mock anything when starting out in comedy at Cambridge, had comparably little compassion

+"Painters, poets, and philosophers have seen many things in the myth of Sisyphus.
+They have seen an image of the absurdity of human life, the futility of effort, the remorseless cruelty of fate, the unconquerable power of gravity.
+But they have seen too something of mankind's courage, resilience, fortitude, endurance, and self-belief.
+They see something heroic in our refusal to submit."
+--Stephen Fry, *Mythos*

 "It is easier to act your way to a new way of thinking than to think your way to a new way of acting."
 --Millard Fuller, first stated to me by Ken "Roberts" Pennacchini, a distillation of the ['act as if' principle from William James](https://books.google.com/books?id=IBrykBRv2B4C&pg=PA100&lpg=PA100&dq=it+is+easier+to+act+your+way+to+a+new+way+of+thinking+than+to+think+your+way+to+a+new+way+of+acting+william+james&source=bl&ots=SSIpVUJz4Z&sig=ACfU3U2PCpi9jxvhLaCatbTrJ4gW7_arSQ&hl=en&sa=X&ved=2ahUKEwio7dyM0OToAhVB2qwKHVP9DOAQ6AEwAHoECBIQLA#v=onepage&q=it%20is%20easier%20to%20act%20your%20way%20to%20a%20new%20way%20of%20thinking%20than%20to%20think%20your%20way%20to%20a%20new%20way%20of%20acting%20william%20james)